bisnukundu/getFiverrTitle/README.md

 ### 2 Second Step

-Paste javascript code and press Enter
+Paste javascript code and press Enter and you will see Gig_Title.txt file start Downloading

 ### Finished